Isaaq genocide: Strafing of Isaaq refugees

-Atrocities committed by the Barre's forces against Isaaqs included the strafing (i.e. machine gunning from aircraft) of fleeing refugees until they reached safety at the Ethiopian borders.
+Atrocities committed by Barre's forces against Isaaqs included the strafing (i.e., machine gunning from aircraft) of fleeing refugees until they reached safety at the Ethiopian borders.

 African historian Lidwien Kapteijns describes the ordeal of Isaaqs refugees fleeing their homes as follows:Throughout this period, the whole civilian population appears to have become a target, in their homes and anywhere they sought refuge.
 Even during their long and harrowing exodus – on foot, without water or food, carrying the young and weak, giving birth on the way – across the border to Ethiopia, planes strafed them from the air.Genocide scholar Adam Jones also discusses this particular aspect of the Siad Barre's campaign against the Isaaq: In two months, from May to July 1988, between 50,000 and 100,000 people were massacred by the regime's forces.
 By then, any surviving urban Isaaks – that is to say, hundreds of thousands of members of the main northern clan community – had fled across the border into Ethiopia.
 They were pursued along the way by British-made fighter-bombers piloted by mercenary South African and ex-Rhodesian pilots, paid $2,000 per sortie.Despite the government's continued refusal to grant international human rights organisations and foreign journalists access to the north to report on the situation, The New York Times reported the strafing of Isaaq refugees as part of its coverage of the conflict:Western diplomats here said they believed that the fighting in Somalia, which has gone largely unreported in the West, was continuing unabated.
 More than 10,000 people were killed in the first month after the conflict began in late May, according to reports reaching diplomats here.
 The Somali Government has bombed towns and strafed fleeing residents and used artillery indiscriminately, according to the officials.